 (Yes, I’m writing this as much for me as it is for everyone else … )

-Coming up on June 11, Aaron Jakes (New School) will be talking about “A World of Disasters: Famine, Plague, and Crisis in Global History”
+Coming up on June 11, Aaron Jakes (Assistant Professor of History and Co-Director of Capitalism Studies, The New School) will be talking about “A World of Disasters: Famine, Plague, and Crisis in Global History”